 Data protection laws recognise certain categories of personal information as sensitive and therefore requiring greater protection, for example information about your health, ethnicity and religion.

-We do not usually collect sensitive data about you unless there is a clear and valid reason for doing so and data protection laws allow us to, for example, we may ask for your health information if you are taking part in one of our Leeds Abbey Dash running events.
+We do not usually collect sensitive data about you unless there is a clear and valid reason for doing so and data protection laws allow us to.

-Where appropriate, we will make why we are collecting this type of information and what it will be used for clear.
+Where appropriate, we will make it clear why we are collecting this type of information and what it will be used for.

 How and why is your information used?